dexiouz/Setup-firebase-perf/index.md

-# # Current progress of Setting up firebase performance monitor
+# Setting up firebase performance monitor

 First thing is to ensure that `@react-native-firebase/app` is installed and set up;